oblac/jodd-site/content/doc/quickstart/index.md

 ## 3. Steady, ready...
 Code!

 Simply open QuickStart project in your IDE.
-As a gradle project, everything will be set up for you, so you can start exploring it right away.
+As a Gradle project, everything will be set up for you, so you can start exploring it right away.

 You are now ready to experience *Jodd*:)